cx1eb/typesled-hack/README.md

 ## Reversing the Encryption 🔓

 The Type-S app encrypts all BLE commands using **TEA (Tiny Encryption Algorithm)**.
-Inside the APK, we found a 'Tea.java' class that handled both encryption and decryption, with a hardcoded 16-byte key:
+Inside the APK, we found a `Tea.java` class that handled both encryption and decryption, with a hardcoded 16-byte key:

 ```
 private static byte[] g = {97, 100, 102, 55, 56, 101, 114, 51, 104, 97, 102, 56, 56, 97, 100, 48};
 // => b"adf78er3haf88ad0"
 ```

-The code uses **TEA-128** in ECB mode, operating on 8-byte blocks for both 'tea_encrypt()' and 'tea_decrypt()'.
+The code uses **TEA-128** in ECB mode, operating on 8-byte blocks for both `tea_encrypt()` and `tea_decrypt()`.
 Each command sent to the hub is a 20-byte frame, padded and encrypted with this static key.
-Decryption uses a 32-round loop and a delta constant of '0x9E3779B9', confirming it's a textbook TEA implementation.
+Decryption uses a 32-round loop and a delta constant of `0x9E3779B9`, confirming it's a textbook TEA implementation.

-After porting this logic to Python using 'struct' and masking to simulate 32-bit wrapping, we could successfully encrypt and decrypt packets exactly as the app does.
+After porting this logic to Python using `struct` and masking to simulate 32-bit wrapping, we could successfully encrypt and decrypt packets exactly as the app does.
 No dynamic keys, no pairing logic — just symmetric crypto with a shared hardcoded key.

-Once reversed, we built helper functions like 'tea_enc()' and 'tea_dec()' to support constructing and interpreting the hub’s protocol.
+Once reversed, we built helper functions like `tea_enc()` and `tea_dec()` to support constructing and interpreting the hub’s protocol.

 > ⚠️ **Note:** This key appears to be the same across all Type-S hubs.
 There is no per-device authentication.